Obstructed hydrants can delay emergency response

 The district appreciates the voluntary efforts of residents who clear their neighborhood fire hydrant of snow.
 Even a small walkway to a hydrant makes a difference until crews can clear a larger area.

-Communities such as Beaver Creek, Bachelor Gulch, Arrowhead, and Cordillera help speed up the process by clearing fire hydrants after essential plowing operations.
+Communities such as Beaver Creek, Bachelor Gulch, Arrowhead, Mountain Star, and Cordillera help speed up the process by clearing fire hydrants after essential plowing operations.

 Community members may contact district customer service if they notice hydrants that remain snow-covered days after a storm or if a previously cleared hydrant has been plowed in.
 The district reminds contractors that snow removal activities must not obstruct access to fire hydrants and operations must conform to applicable municipal ordinances in their areas of operation.